 If you have a change from the normal plan in dismissal, please complete this form and send it with your child to the teacher/main office on the morning of the day the change will occur.
-Student Name:

-Grade: Homeroom Teacher (Grades PreK-8):

-Date of Change e: (This change is temporary for this date only.)

-EARLY DISMISSAL

-Dismissal Time:

-Reason for Early Dismissal:

-Student will be picked up by:

-Parent/Guardian

-Other: Other:

-Student will drive himself/herself (RHS only)

-BUS CHANGE

-Today, my student will ride on the bus with

-Name of student going home with

-Address of student going home with

-Parent/Guardia n (Print Name):

-•

-Signature (Requ uired):
+Student Name: Homeroom Teacher (Grades PreK-8): Grade: Date of Change: (This change is temporary for this date only.)
+EARLY DISMISSAL Dismissal Time: Reason for Early Dismissal: Student will be picked up by: Parent/Guardian Other: Must be an authorized pick-up contact.
+Student will drive himself/herself (RHS only) BUS CHANGE Today, my student will ride on the bus with Name of student going home with Address of student going home with Parent/Guardian (Print Name): Signature (Required):